Dream Meaning

 Dreams of owls: Jung's shadow-and-wisdom archetype, Athena-counsel positive tradition, and the Roman strix death-omen tradition (Pliny NH 11.93, Ovid Fasti 6.131).

 Owl dreams carry a sharp cultural split.
-Jung's analytical psychology treats them as shadow-wisdom.
-Greek Athena-tradition codes them as counsel from a goddess.
-Roman strix tradition (Pliny Natural History 11.93, Ovid Fasti 6.131) treats them as death-omen, the darker lineage inherited into much British and Appalachian folk-belief.
-See our owl spirit-animal page.
+Jung's analytical psychology: shadow-wisdom, the intelligence that operates in darkness.
+Greek Athena-tradition: counsel from a goddess.
+Roman strix tradition (Pliny Natural History 11.93, Ovid Fasti 6.131): death-omen, the darker lineage that runs directly into British and Appalachian folk-belief.
+Which reading applies depends on the cultural inheritance the dreamer carries.

 Frequently asked